bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

     underConstruction: true
 ---

 # What is a map?
 What is data?
+Tell me!

 ## How maps and data are different